 Most people know they need life insurance, but don’t know how much.
 If you have loved ones you want to protect in the event of your untimely death, don’t you think it’s important to know precisely how much life insurance you need?
 With just a little effort, you can analyze your family needs to ensure you have the proper amount of life insurance.

 Insurance transfers the risk to someone else

-You have insurance for your home and car, right?
+You have insurance for your home and car.
 You’ve also probably purchased insurance or warranties on phones, televisions, lawn equipment, even vacations.
 That’s because if a lightning strike ruins your TV, router, printer, and DVD player (happened to us), or your toddler throws your phone into the tub (happened to us), or a hurricane interrupts your vacation (you guessed it, happened to us), you don’t want to have to pay the full cost of replacement.
 You’re now also probably nervous about coming to our home or going on vacation with us!

 Warranty on your life

 When it comes to purchasing a warranty on our future income and savings with life insurance, very often we resort to the amount we think is good enough – a decision with little thought and almost no analysis.